 Don’t real people look straight ahead or down when they’re jogging?
 Yep, but not in the Nike Motherland, Comrade.
 We’re Looking Forward, Towards The Future!

-Very SF, but not a real runner
+Very SF, but not a good place for jogging

 And here we go again, in triangle formation, to fulfill some dude‘s vision